By Tamela Turbeville, Crosswalk.com

 An object cannot move without applying power.
 Life cannot happen without the power of God, breathing it into existence.
 “This is what God the Lord says — the Creator of the heavens, who stretches them out, who spreads out the earth with all that springs from it, who gives breath to its people, and life to those who walk on it” (Isaiah 42:5).

 Job lost everything precious in his life, yet he knew that all things, including his existence, came from God.
 “The Spirit of God has made me, And the breath of the Almighty gives me life” (Job 33:4).
 Our life and the breath that sustains us is from God, our Creator, the giver of life, and He is the only one who can take it away.
-To end a life given by God is to presume the position of Creator.
+To end a life given by God is to presume the position of the Creator.

-The Unborn are Fully Human
+The Unborn Are Fully Human

 The most significant debate is about when life begins.
 Is the unborn child fully human or tissue?
 It cannot be both.
 When does human existence begin?
 Science says that at nineteen days, a heart starts to beat, and at forty days, the heart output is almost twenty percent of an adult.